Add to your Claude Code skills

 Strategies are evaluated through scenario execution, staged validation, and gating.
 Weak changes are rolled back.
 Successful changes accumulate as reusable knowledge that future runs (and future agents) inherit automatically.

-The full vocabulary (Scenario, Task, Mission, Campaign, Run, Verifier, Knowledge, Artifact, Budget, Policy) lives in docs/concept-model.md.
+The full vocabulary (Scenario, Task, Mission, Campaign, Run, Verifier, Knowledge, Artifact, Budget, Policy) lives in the concept docs and docs/concept-model.md.

 from anthropic import Anthropic